metabrainz/picard-docs/source/introduction.rst

 Introduction
 ============

 MusicBrainz Picard is a cross-platform music file tagger.
+For any people who don't know what this means, here is a quick explanation which can be skipped by those people who already know.

+Your music files don't just contain music.
+They also contain "metadata", consisting of "tags" which consist of a tag name or type and associated data, for example the album or track name, the name of the artist, the record label, the year of issue etc.
+Unless you rip the music files yourself with a very basic tool, your music files probably already contain some basic metadata, however there are literally hundreds of tags that can be applied to your music if you are interested.

+Obviously, if you wanted to you could painstakingly research all this information for each album and track individually, and type the data into a tagging tool, but clearly it makes more sense in this internet connected age for one person to do this for each album and track, to upload that data to a shared database and then for the tagging tool to access that database and use the data to tag the music files.
+And **that** is what MusicBrainz Picard does.

+**MusicBrainz** is the database, and **Picard** is the tool that tags the music files.

-This User Guide is intended to augment the information provided on the `Picard website <https://picard.musicbrainz.org/>`_ and to provide an alternate format for the documentation, including a PDF document suitable for printing.
+This User Guide is intended to augment and eventually replace the information provided on the `Picard website <https://picard.musicbrainz.org/>`_ and additionally to make this available in alternate ebook formats, including a PDF version suitable for printing.
 Links to additional information such as scripts, plugins and tutorials are provided when available rather than trying to reproduce the information in this document.

 In order to effectively use Picard, it is important to understand what the program can do and, equally important, what it cannot do.
-What Picard does, it does very well, but if you're expecting it to automatically organize your collection of thousands of random music files you will likely be disappointed.
+Picard is primarily intended to tag and organise albums containing tracks, guided by the user to the specific release of the album that you have, and then to keep the metadata for these tracks up to date as users around the world enhance the quality of the Musicbrainz data associated with that particular release and track, and Picard does this very well indeed.
+However, it is not intended to automatically organize your collection of thousands of random music files, and if this is what you are hoping for then you will likely be disappointed.
 To quote from the Picard website, *"Picard is not built to be a mass single-track tag fixer.
 Picard believes in quality over quantity and provides a plethora of customizations to tweak music collections to your needs."*